hanami/guides/content/v2.1/introduction/building-a-web-app.md

 end
 ```

-Running this spec, we get about "new" being an "invalid input syntax for type integer".
-This is because we have no specific route for this new book page, so "new" is being interpreted as an id for the books show action.
+Running this spec, we get a database-level error about "new" being an "invalid input syntax for type integer".
+This is because we have no specific route for this new book page, so "new" is being interpreted as an ID for the books show action.

 Hanami's action generator can take care of this for us: